A flirty spirit who can be frisky with the ladies lives here!

 He tells the spirit to turn them off and go away.
-The lights turned off.
+The lights turn off.

 Early in the morning, the unset alarm went off.

-A gray-haired lady who likes to rock in her rocking chair in her perceived room sometimes has had enough sharing her room with strangers.
+A gray-haired lady who likes to rock in an rocking chair in a room she considers to be hers, sometimes has had enough of sharing her room with strangers.

-On occasion, she will appear to the guests staying in HER ROOM, and yell, “Get Out of My Room” at the people sleeping in her room.
+On occasion, she will appear to the guests staying in HER ROOM, and yell, “Get Out of My Room.”

 She doesn’t give up until dawn.